chuckremes/ttk-containers/README.md

 Leg::Order::Equity, Leg::Order::EquityOption).
 Every additional Quote type
 would double this number.

+Besides, a Quote or a Leg or an Order or a Position determines its type from the Product.
+Encoding this logic in each class is redundant.

 At this time, I do not believe that is the best choice.

 So, Quote contains the same interface for equities and options.
 The methods